jruels/ansible-windows-best/labs/inventory/index.md

 Replace `<path to playbook YAML file>` with the path to your playbook YAML file, and `<path to inventory file>` with the path to your inventory file.

 For example, to create a playbook that installs IIS using the `win_feature` module, create a YAML file with the following content:
-Remember to create, save and synce the file in VS Code on Windows Target 1
+Remember to create, save and synce the file in VS Code on the Windows Host.

 In the VS Code Explorer pane:

 1. Right Click in the explorer pane
 1. Select `New File`
-1. Name the new file 'install_iis.yml'
+1. Name the new file `install_iis.yml`
 1. Paste the code below into the file

 ```yml